Fund to Retain Clinical Scientists at the Yale School of Medicine (FRCS)

 - Applicants must show evidence of strong research training and productivity.

-- Previous awardees may request a second year of support in select circumstances if well justified and if previously awarded funds have been expended by the anticipated start date.
+- Previous awardees may request a second year of support in select circumstances if well-justified and if previously awarded funds have been expended by the anticipated start date.

-- Applicants may request $30,000 to $50,000 for research support for a one-year period.
+- PhD applicants are eligible to request up to $30,000 for research support for a one-year period.